 WHERE TO FIND HELP

-For abused women
+For abused persons

 - Believe that you are not alone.
 Help is available for you and your children.